Psynicolas/psynicolas.github.io/README.md

-# Nicolas's Professional Research Site
+# Hi there!
+Wanna talk about games?

-Welcome to my research portfolio, where I showcase my work in psychology, video games, and education.
+Welcome to my portfolio, where I showcase some of my work in psychology, video games, and education.

 ## Research Interests

 My research interests include cognitive psychology, experimental psychology, motivation theory, video games, education and technology.
 I am particularly interested in the psychology of games and user research experience.

-## My Videogames Research Insights
+## Videogames

 - Fernandez, N. (2023) Understanding gamers' motivations: an analysis of young chilean gamers using the self determination theory.